james-haring-regions/scriban/doc/runtime.md

   var template = Template.Parse("This is Hello: `{{hello}}`");
   var result = template.Render(context);

-  // Prints This is MyFunctions.Hello: `hello from method!` Console.WriteLine(result);
+  // Prints This is MyFunctions.Hello: `hello from property!` Console.WriteLine(result);
   ```